signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/15-financial-tags.md

 ![medium](@site/static/img/media/image703.png)

+### ExFlow
+All financial tags that are **activated in General Ledger** can be used in ExFlow AP forms in D365.<br/>
+To be able use financial tags in ExFlow Web the Financial Tags need to be activated in the ExFlow configuration.<br/>

 ### Configuration
-ExFlow AP\| Setup\| Configuration<br/>
+ExFlow AP\| Setup\| Configuration

 #### ADD/DELETE COLUMNS
-Only active Financial tags are shown as possible to handle.
+Activate the financial tags that should be visible/editable for users in ExFlow Web.<br/>
+Only financial tags that are active in Financial tags setup in General Ledger can be activated in configuration.<br/>
-Financial tags that are active in columns but are NOT active in Financial tags setup, are shown as grey and not enabled.<br/>
+Financial tags that aren’t active in Financial tags setup are greyed out and can’t be activated in configuration.<br/>
-This will remove the Financial tags from configuration, (Customer and Fixed Asset).<br/>

 ![medium](@site/static/img/media/image704.png)